Scott Simms, CEO & Executive Director

 Michael Deen, Policy Director

-Michael Deen is currently the Policy Director at the Public Power Council (PPC) in 2013 as a Senior Policy Analyst.
-His work at PPC takes an analytical focus towards a variety of power supply and transmission issues at BPA and throughout the region.
-Most recently prior to joining PPC, he was a consultant with Regulatory and Cogeneration Services (RCS) and worked primarily as an expert witness on a variety of power supply, rate design, and regulatory policy issues on behalf of large industrial customers.
+Michael Deen is currently the Policy Director at the Public Power Council (PPC), where he joined in 2013 as a Senior Policy Analyst.
+His work at PPC takes an analytical focus towards a wide variety of power supply, markets, rates, and transmission issues at BPA and throughout the region.
+Most recently prior to joining PPC, he was a consultant with Regulatory and Cogeneration Services (RCS) and worked primarily as an expert witness on power supply, rate design, and regulatory policy issues on behalf of large industrial customers.
 Before RCS, Deen held energy-related positions in Portland that included time as a Policy Analyst with PPC as well as an associate position at the consulting firm of McCullough Research.
-Deen holds an MBA in Business Analytics from Oregon State University is a graduate of Reed College in Portland where he studied psychology, statistics, and economics with academic distinction.
+Deen holds an MBA in Business Analytics from Oregon State University is a graduate from Reed College with a BA in Psychology.